ALOHAnet: Reservation ALOHA

 Reservation ALOHA, or R-ALOHA, is an effort to improve the efficiency of Slotted ALOHA.
 The improvements with Reservation ALOHA are markedly shorter delays and ability to efficiently support higher levels of utilization.
 As a contrast of efficiency, simulations have shown that Reservation ALOHA exhibits less delay at 80% utilization than Slotted ALOHA at 20–36% utilization.

-The chief difference between Slotted and Reservation ALOHA is that with Slotted ALOHA, any slot is available for utilization without regards to prior usage.
+The chief difference between Slotted and Reservation ALOHA is that with Slotted ALOHA, any slot is available for utilization without regard to prior usage.
 Under Reservation ALOHA's contention-based reservation schema, the slot is temporarily considered "owned" by the station that successfully used it.
 Additionally, Reservation ALOHA simply stops sending data once the station has completed its transmission.
 As a rule, idle slots are considered available to all stations that may then implicitly reserve (utilize) the slot on a contention basis.

 Packet Reservation Multiple Access

 Packet reservation multiple access (PRMA) is an implicit reservation scheme.

 Some fixed number of slots form a frame.

 After each frame, the satellite broadcasts the status of each slot from the previous frame, which indicates the reservation status of the corresponding slots of the next frame.

 All ground stations wishing to transmit compete exactly like slotted ALOHA during any "free slot" of that next frame (i.e., either no one transmitted in that slot of the previous frame, or there was a collision when multiple ground stations transmitted in that slot of the previous frame).

 If exactly one ground station happens to transmit during a "free slot", that ground station succeeds in reserving that slot of a frame -- the corresponding slot is implicitly reserved in all future frames.

-From then on, the satellite broadcasts that that particular ground station has reserved that slot of the frame, and that ground station can continue transmitting with a guaranteed data rate during that slot of the frame; other ground stations are careful *not* to transmit during that slot of the frame, so there are no collisions during reserved slots.
+From then on, the satellite broadcasts that that particular ground station has reserved that slot of the frame, and that ground station can continue transmitting with a guaranteed data rate during that slot of the frame; other ground stations are careful not to transmit during that slot of the frame, so there are no collisions during reserved slots.

 When a ground station with a reserved slot has nothing to send, it simply stops transmitting, which gives up its reservation; the satellite notices its reserved slot is idle in one frame, and broadcasts that fact, which indicates that that slot will be a "free slot" in the next frame.

 Maximum channel efficiency for slotted ALOHA is 36%; PRMA improves maximum channel efficiency to 80%.